-Kilmonivaig has a communicant’s roll of 63 with 26 adherents.
-There is a service each Sunday, currently at 12 noon, attended by about 30 adults.
-There is a crèche and Sunday school during term time with up to 10 children.
-Additional services are held on Christmas Eve and Good Friday.
-A small team prepares and projects the worship each week to assist the delivery of worship.
-Three organists lead the praise, in rotation.
-Hymn-choice by the preachers is varied.
+Kilmonivaig has a communicant’s roll of 51 with 31 adherents.
+There is normally a service each Sunday at 9.30a.m., attended by about 30 adults.
+There is a Sunday school during term time with around 8 children on the register.
+Additional services are held on Christmas Eve and Good Friday, with occasional afternoon services for those who find our early start difficult.
+A small team prepares PowerPoint and projects the hymn words each week to assist the delivery of worship.
+Three organists lead the praise, in rotation, and we sing a range of traditional and contemporary songs, mostly from CH4 and Mission Praise.
 A large print handout of the hymns is prepared for those who suffer from a visual impairment.
 An intimation sheet is printed off for all who attend.
-Along with our sister church , Duncansburgh MacIntosh of Fort William , we were present in 2013 at the Heart and Soul gathering during Assembly week in Edinburgh .
-In 2014, we celebrated the bicentenary of the church being built.
-A varied programme of worship and social gatherings was organized.

-The Commando Association organises an open air service of remembrance at the Commando memorial on the afternoon of Remembrance Sunday at which the parish minister is invited to officiate.
+The Commando Association organises an open air service of remembrance at the Commando memorial at 3.00p.m. on the afternoon of Remembrance Sunday at which the parish minister is usually invited to officiate.
 A large crowd of over 200 usually attend.